Big Data Aggregation Strategy

 time range, based on your requirements for aggregation freshness.
 The

-examination worker will create a queued
+examination worker will create a queued task in the task queue table

 for the aggregation worker to work on.